-- Depth: the amount of theory one needs to understand to consistently produce great results.
+- Depth: the amount of theoretical or conceptual understanding required to consistently produce great results.

-- Difficulty: the amount of practice necessary to develop a high level of skill in the activity.
+- Difficulty: the amount of practice required to develop a high level of skill.

-Deep, difficult activities are not intrinsically “better” than shallow and easy ones.
-They are different, with different trade-offs and the value of each is subjective.
+Deep, difficult activities are not intrinsically better than shallow and easy ones.
+They are different, with different trade-offs; their value is subjective.

-Depth determines how much time and effort you’ll have to spend studying literature and learn from those who have come before you.
+Depth determines how much time and effort you’ll have to spend studying literature and learning from the best performers.
 By definition, you can’t figure out all useful patterns behind deep activities yourself in a reasonable time.
-Deep subjects often require more effort and discipline, but can also be more rewarding.
-They are often more intellectual than physical and tend to allow you to improve yourself over decades without reaching intrinsic limits.
+Deep subjects tend to have room for you to improve yourself over decades without reaching intrinsic limits.

-That is, if you choose a deep, difficult hobby, you should expect it to take years or decades to reach a skill level comparable to that of famous practitioners.
+If you choose a deep and difficult hobby, you should expect it to take years or decades to reach a skill level comparable to that of famous practitioners.
 It will also require both extensive study and diligent practice to get there.
-Since time is limited, we can only invest in a small number of these if we want to get good.
+You only have time to get good in a small number of these in a lifetime.

 In contrast, we can expect to get really good at shallow and easy activities with comparatively little effort.
-If we value the outcome of these activities, they can have a much better return on investment and allow us to gain some breadth of skills even if we spend most of our time on a deep, difficult activity.
+If we value the outcome of these activities, they can have a great return on investment and allow us to gain some breadth of skills even if we spend most of our time on deep and difficult activities.

-Assuming mastery makes us feel good and that output value is a superlinear function of ability – as I believe it usually is – we should focus our time and effort on no more than a small number of deep, difficult activities and complement them with a larger number of shallow, easy activities.
+If mastery makes us feel good and if output value is a superlinear function of ability (I believe it usually is) we should focus our time and effort on no more than a small number of deep and difficult activities and complement them with a larger number of shallow and easy activities.